-Any activity that is not outlined above or is not directly connected to activities approved in the application by the Strategic Wildfire Prevention Working Group is not eligible for grant funding or as the community contribution.
+Any activity that is not outlined above or is not directly connected to activities approved in the application by the SWPI Evaluation Committee is not eligible for grant funding or as the community contribution.
 This includes:

 - Development of funding application package

 - Emergency plans or related activities

 - CWPPs or operational projects

-- On-going public information
+- Ongoing public information

 - Local fire department training

 - Publication reviews or research

 - Prescriptions for private land, land outside the interface or land scheduled for development

-- Danger tree assessments - Purchase of machinery and equipment - Assessments for purposes other than fuel treatment (e.g. recreational trails, etc.) - Staff training costs, including safety and first-aid training - Other wildfire risk mitigation activities (e.g. FireSmart activities) - Work undertaken by the Ministry of Forests, Lands & Natural Resource Operations
+- Danger tree assessments - Purchase of machinery, equipment and software programs - Assessments for purposes other than fuel treatment (e.g. recreational trails) - Staff training costs, including safety and first-aid training - Other wildfire risk mitigation activities (e.g. FireSmart activities) - Work undertaken by the Ministry of Forests, Lands & Natural Resource Operations